shresthagrawal/ReleaseAutomation/README.md

 To run this boot the fedora release you want to test and change the IP and the SSH key in the inventory.ini file

 kudos

+# to start vagrant
+vagrant up
+# to test vagrant
+vgrant ssh
+# to halt vagrant
+vagrant halt